Cycling is the new trend! Suggested routes and guides

 Ride every day and live longer

-The beautiful cycling summer ahead, this could be a calling for everyday cyclists and for those that do, they could be right to do so:
+The benefits are important, this could be a calling for everyday cyclists and for those that do, they could be right to do so:

 - Bikes break all the urban speed records over distances of less than 5 km